thomaschristinck/applied-machine-learning/README.md

 # Applied Machine Learning Assignments

-This is a collection of Applied Machine Learning Assignments I wrote for a class at McGill taught by Sarath Chandar.
+This is a collection of Applied Machine Learning Assignments I wrote for a class at McGill taught by Sarath Chandar (COMP 551).
 The assignments were supposed to be submitted in a jupyter notebook format.

 ### Assignment 1